osemaoje/payLaterUI/README.md

 ```
 ### Modifications
 I made a modification to the app's search bar width for a better user experience.
 The search bar has been adjusted for improved usability and a more consistent look across different screen sizes.

+## NB
+The product card widget, I observed it is scrollable so I made it scroll horizontally.